kjh46/braille-learning-dodam/README.md

 ## 🚀 **Revolutionizing Braille & Korean Learning with Dodam!**
 > "Making Braille & Korean learning more accessible and engaging for the visually impaired."

+---

+## 📜 License

+This project is licensed under the **MIT License**.
+Feel free to use, modify, and distribute it.

+---